 Charles George was a man of high principals.
 Not only was he a leader in the temperance movement in Hunterdon, he also served as a deacon of the First Baptist Church in Flemington.
 He had gained a reputation as an upstanding fellow, which made him just the sort of person to run for political office.
 On September 5, 1838 (the same day as the first issue of the Democrat), George’s name appeared on a list published in the Gazette of nominees for the New Jersey Council (the State Senate).5 On September 19th the Gazette published the results of the “Democratic-Whig Meeting” held at the Courthouse in Flemington, at which Charles George was chosen to be the party’s candidate for Council.
 On October 3rd, the Gazette briefly noted that George’s opponent for Council on the “Van Buren Ticket” would be Joseph Moore, the person responsible for the division of Hunterdon County and Amwell Township earlier in the year.

 He did take the election very seriously, writing in October 3d edition that “The election which is to take place next week, is, perhaps, one of the most important that has ever occurred in the State of New Jersey.”
 He went on to explain how Congressional and State offices would be decided on the same day (previously they had been on different days), and that members of Congress would be deciding “either for or against the sub-Treasury, and the leading measures of the General [Van Buren] Administration.”
 Also, that the members of the N.J.
 Council would be choosing who the next U. S. Senator would be, since Samuel L. Southard would be retiring the following March.
-And yet, despite his concern over the outcome of the election, he never mentioned the name of Charles George, the Whig candidate of Governor’s Council.
-But then, he did not chose anyone else to endorse either, so perhaps this was not yet common practice.
+And yet, despite his concern over the outcome of the election, he never mentioned the name of Charles George, the Whig candidate for Governor’s Council.
+But then, he did not choose anyone else to endorse either, so perhaps this was not yet common practice.